ArgoCanada/argo-dm/docs/argo-canada-update-2022-06-08.md

 drift at 30m.
 For our initial test, we set the profile frequency to the minimum (1 hour), however in the future we plan to leave the floats for a few days and so will have them profile less frequently than that (say, 2-3 times per day)
-- Will also program floats to have a certain number of floats so it will be waiting at surface in end of life mode for recovery when we go to retrieve it.
+- Will also program floats to perform a certain number of profiles so it will be waiting at surface in end of life mode for recovery when we go to retrieve it.
 - Flushed CTD with Triton X solution and then distilled water following recovery, allowed to dry in the box and then replaced plugs days later.
 - May have discovered some communication issues with ARVOR floats delivered